 In place of talking about your products or services, you should focus more on the value that your products or services offer in a good sales pitch.
 This value is what your products help your customers to do or achieve.

 Once you identify your core value, you can develop some different versions of value statements and these are a one-sentence statements that communicate your value.
 This can be the centerpiece of your sales pitch.

 Include prospect pain that you resolve

 One way to grab the prospect’s attention is to focus on the pain that you help to resolve.
 These are the challenges that you help to fix and if the prospect happens to have some of those and hears you mention that you help with those during your sales pitch, you can stand to create a productive and engaging conversation.

 Ask qualifying questions

-SalesScripter provides helping sales pros to develop a good sales pitch.
+SalesScripter provides cold call scripts helping sales pros to develop a good sales pitch.